top of page

 • Available in many colours and finishes.

-• However, PVC expands and contracts more with heat, so for large spans it may suffer warping or twisting over time.
+• However, PVC expands and contracts more with heat, so for large spans, it may suffer warping or twisting over time.

 Aluminium